Allen Gum: Collegiate coaching career

 In 2004, Gum became an assistant at Southern Arkansas.
 He was elevated to the top job in 2006.
 In five seasons, the Muleriders won 40 or more games every year, reached the Division II College World Seriesin 2009, won two conference championships, four Regionals, and the number one national ranking for 24 weeks during the course of three seasons.
 In the 2010 MLB Draft, Muleriders pitcher Hayden Simpson was picked 16th overall by the Chicago Cubs, the highest Division II players to be drafted that year.
 In July 2010, Gum became head coach at Central Arkansas.
 He led the Bears to their first Southland Conference baseball tournament title in 2013, and reached the Regional final before falling to eventual national runner-up Mississippi State.
 Gum announced that the 2021 season would be his last at Central Arkansas, retiring from coaching.

+Gum accepted the head coaching job at Shiloh Christian School in Springdale, Arkansas in February 2024.